TnTech-ECE/CapstoneStarterRepo/README.md

 ### Stakeholders

 Tell a bit about the customer for the project.
 Also discuss any other groups (specific or general) that are expected to be impacted by the project.
+- **Lockinvar**
+For over 80 years, Lochinvar, an American company, has been a leader of innovation and high-efficiency water heating.
+Through Lochinvar's pride in leadership and commitment to excellence, the company has continually improved year after year.
+Today, Lochinvar touts the broadest line of high-efficiency water heating solutions, a world-class research & development department, comprehensive service with every sale and industry-leading training through Lochinvar University.

 ### Recognitions